Entanglement entropy from non-equilibrium Monte Carlo simulations

 \subsubsection{Zero-temperature condition}

 In this work we are interested in studying the entanglement for systems at zero temperature, a condition that, on the lattice, is satisfied if $L_{\tau}$ is sufficiently large.
 The observable itself we are considering provides a way to quantitatively check if the condition is satisfied.
-We already mentioned that the R\'enyi entropies are symmetric at zero temperature eq.~(\ref{symmetry_of_Renyi_at_zero_temperature}).
+We already mentioned that the R\'enyi entropies are symmetric at zero temperature, eq.~(\ref{symmetry_of_Renyi_at_zero_temperature}).
 This property is inherited by the derivative, and, hence, by the symmetrized entropic c-function, which satisfies

 Fig.~\ref{subfig:temperature_2d_d} shows two complementary values of the entropic c-function at different values of the $\frac{L_{\tau}}{L}$ ratio.
 Error bars take into account both statistical and systematic uncertainties.
-We find that for $\frac{L_{\tau}}{L}\gtrsim 7$ the data are compatible within their error bars.
+We find that for $\frac{L_{\tau}}{L}\gtrsim 7$ the data are compatible within their uncertainties.